-Well, not quite all the views – Knowledge and Tasks aren’t supported for example – but whenever you’re in a List View, click the List icon to see if you can Kanban it.
+We talked about Kanban views in a previous post.
+In Spring ’17, they expanded the feature further – so if you’re in a List View, click the List icon to see if you can Kanban it.

 5. Custom Healthcheck Baseline

-The Setup Healthcheck Tool was introduced in Spring ’16 and we were big fans from the outset – nothing is more important that the security of your data.
-The baseline this measured against was pre-defined by Salesforce, which meant that if you needed a higher minimum standard (working a regulated industry for example), you had to check each area manually to ensure that you hadn’t fallen into the no man’s land between your minimum and the default.
-Simply export the standard baseline, modify it to your more stringent requirements, and import it back in!
+The Setup Healthcheck Tool was introduced in Spring ’16 and we were big fans from the outset.
+Nothing is more important that the security of your data.
+Salesforce used to pre-define the baseline measurement for this tool.
+This meant that if you needed a higher minimum standard (working a regulated industry, for example), you had to check each area manually to ensure that you hadn’t fallen into the no man’s land between your minimum and the default.
+Now, simply export the standard baseline, modify it to your more stringent requirements, and import it back in!

 Choosing just five features was rather a challenge, given the sheer volume in the Spring ’17 release.
-If you’d like to find out about some more of them, why not join our release webinar on 8th February – sign up here
+If you’d like to find out about our upcoming Salesforce Release Webinar, take a look at our events page.

 Keir Bowden is CTO of BrightGen, a Certified Technical Architect and multi-time Salesforce MVP – you can find him on twitter @bob_buzzard.